Sorting out the Blame after the Fatal BC Sawmill Explosion and Fire

 - Ineffective inspection and maintenance of a solid guard at the motor reducer assembly’s location

-- Conditions of the wood and the effect of weather (read about the impact of winter weather conditions on combustible dust)
+- Conditions of the wood and the effect of weather

 - Waste conveyor configurations that increased airborne wood dust and a volume of coarser wood dust and debris that exceeded the system’s capacity